-- 1) All school-aged children of full-time administrative and teaching staff who are employed at The Oaks shall be required to attend The Oaks. - 2) Children of full time employee receives 50% tuition assistance and the Tuition Reduction Benefit (see Policy 7.16). - Exceptions to this policy may only be granted by the Board only for compelling reasons.
+- who are employed at The Oaks shall be required to attend The Oaks.2) Children of full time employee receives 50% tuition assistance and the Tuition Reduction Benefit (see Policy 7.16). - 3) Exceptions to this policy may only be granted by the Board only for compelling reasons.
 Exceptions must be in line with any other pertinent policies in the Policy Manual.